There’s a place for everyone!

 Membership in Gateway Speed Skating allows you to attend our practice sessions and benefit from the instruction of our coaches.
 Practices are organized by the coaches to maximize safety of the participants and maximize the use of the ice for all levels of instruction.
 In general, practices are Sunday, Tuesday, Wednesday, and Thursday with no requirement to attend every day.
 Sunday and Wednesday practices have been split into 2 one hour sessions; the first hour is for all skaters, and the second hour is for the advanced skaters.
 The Tuesday and Thursday practice is a one hour session for all levels of skaters.
 The beginning skaters have up to 4 hours of ice and instruction available each week.
 The advanced skaters have up to 6 hours of ice and instruction each week.
 Gateway also provides dryland technique and conditioning drills during the summer months.
 Practice details, calendar events, and all event announcements are on our club’s TeamSnap account.
 Once you are registered through one of our programming options, you will be added to our club’s account.

 Whether a child, teen, or adult; join us!
 We love having anyone who wants to learn the sport!
+You can opt to enter our Learn to Skate program to try our sport out!
 Coach Phil is our fun-loving and very patient coach who actively engages with our beginning skater group.
 The fun begins by having the skater arrive with all the recommended gear to ensure safety.
 The hockey rink is setup with crash pads along the rink boards to help minimize injury.
 Safety is of key importance to all our coaches and will be an important aspect of discussion at beginning sessions.

 For details on the recommended gear, please see the Join Today tab for more details.